espinosaluis/TrackMeViewer/README.md

 Post comments and questions to the forum thread mentioned below.

 ## Features and Functions added in V3.5

-For users:
+### For users:
-o Let the user allow to select the colour for the trip line o Use specified Date and Time formats from config.php in all displays o Switched to a less complex date and time picker for start and end date/time way point filtering o Let the user allow to suppress the position markers, if the trip recording provides to many or too dense positions o Remember last trip seen by the user o Let the user allow to group trips by choosing proper naming (<groupname>:<tripname>) and display groups of trips together ("[Any]") o Let the user allow to delete one single Marker Point (position) of a trip from the database o Show detailed trip data to the side of the map (resizeable).
-Things such as: max speed, max altitude, min altitude, descent ascent percentage, moving time, full trip time, etc o Let the user allow to scroll through each point of a trip (backward/forward) from the details pop-up o Show the latitude and longitude of the Marker Points in the details pop-up in different notations (e.g. 48.86648N, 9Â°01'30.4"E, 9Â°5.01304'W) o Store user options settings in cookies and ask for allow or deny o Issue a warning once a day, when a user modifies a trip, that it will be overwritten with a resynch from the TrackMe App o Add a warning when user selects "[Any]" trips o Changed "Display Options Show/Hide" check box to toggle option settings and make them to work immediately For Web App owner: o Let the Web App owner to allow to run Apache2 Web Server on any port (not only 80) or path. o Let the Web App owner to specify the Web Page title in the config.php For maintainer: o Removed no longer necessary "None" trip selection o Got rid of extra " ... = urldecode($_GET ...".
-Superglobal $_GET is already decoded o Consequently and everywhere use PDO for all database access with  bound parameters to prohibit data injection o Got rid of "UNDEFINED INDEX <xyz>" notices issued by php and saved in Apache log file o Restructured and reformatted code for better readability and maintenance
+o Let the user allow to select the colour for the trip line o Use specified Date and Time formats from config.php in all displays o Switched to a less complex date and time picker for start and end date/time way point filtering o Let the user allow to suppress the position markers, if the trip recording provides to many or too dense positions o Remember last trip seen by the user o Let the user allow to group trips by choosing proper naming (:) and display groups of trips together ("[Any]") o Let the user allow to delete one single Marker Point (position) of a trip from the database o Show detailed trip data to the side of the map (resizeable).
+Things such as: max speed, max altitude, min altitude, descent ascent percentage, moving time, full trip time, etc o Let the user allow to scroll through each point of a trip (backward/forward) from the details pop-up o Show the latitude and longitude of the Marker Points in the details pop-up in different notations (e.g. 48.86648N, 9°01'30.4"E, 9°5.01304'W) o Store user options settings in cookies and ask for allow or deny o Issue a warning once a day, when a user modifies a trip, that it will be overwritten with a resynch from the TrackMe App o Add a warning when user selects "[Any]" trips o Changed "Display Options Show/Hide" check box to toggle option settings and make them to work immediately
+### For Web App owner:
+o Let the Web App owner to allow to run Apache2 Web Server on any port (not only 80) or path. o Let the Web App owner to specify the Web Page title in the config.php
+### For maintainer:
+o Removed no longer necessary "None" trip selection o Got rid of extra " ... = urldecode($_GET ...".
+Superglobal $_GET is already decoded o Consequently and everywhere use PDO for all database access with bound parameters to prohibit data injection o Got rid of "UNDEFINED INDEX " notices issued by php and saved in Apache log file o Restructured and reformatted code for better readability and maintenance

 ## Requirements